-Edith M. Humphrey, William F. Orr Professor of New Testament, returned to the Seminary this month though she is still completing her sabbatical, partially begun last fall.
-Edith's current and former students, as well as many others, will be eager to read the major product of her year's work: a soon-to-be-published manuscript on the difficult books of C. S. Lewis.
-"My project looks at how Lewis' more challenging works clarify some of the most theologically difficult biblical texts and teachings of Christianity," Edith notes.
+Dr. Edith M. Humphrey, William F. Orr Professor of New Testament spent her recent sabbatical writing a soon-to-bepublished manuscript on the difficult books of C. S. Lewis.
+"My project looks at how Lewis's more challenging works clarify some of the most theologically difficult biblical texts and teachings of Christianity," Edith notes.